-As mentioned above, if you forgo the tax break on your contributions now and instead contribute to the Roth version of the TSP, your withdrawals will be totally tax-free in retirement.
+As mentioned above, if you forego the tax break on your contributions now and instead contribute to the Roth version of the TSP, your withdrawals will be totally tax-free in retirement.
 If your taxable income is lower now than it will be in the future, you'll come out ahead with the Roth.

-"For most people relying primarily on military income, the Roth is generally the way to go," says Patrick Beagle, a Certified Financial Planner® in Springfield, Va., who is also a retired Marine Corps helicopter pilot who specializes in helping military families with their finances.
+"For most people relying primarily on military income, the Roth is generally the way to go," says Patrick Beagle, a certified financial planner in Springfield, Va., who is also a former helicopter pilot who retired from the Marines and specializes in helping military families with their finances.
 "They are generally in the lowest bracket they will ever be in, because of all of the non-tax compensation."